 Use a Cumulative Flow Diagram to predict the future

 You could look at the smoothness of the lines to determine the predictability or efficacy of a process step.
 Team members could see that in March, there was a spike in customer demand for work, leading to the green area increasing in velocity over the other work states.
 A clear signal, that unless more developers are employed, the cycle time is going to increase significantly.
-Understanding the processes that a team is part of helps them to better respond to changing conditions.
+Understanding the processes that a team is a part of helps them to better respond to changing conditions.

-But the best thing to use it for is predicting when an item is going to get completed.
+But the best thing to use a CFD for is predicting when an item is going to get completed.
 One of the most important reasons for the success of any business is the alignment of their estimates with reality.
-Using data from the Cumulative Flow Diagram, you can determine when items are going to get completed, and the longer the period of time that data was gathered over, the more reliable your predictions.
+Using data from the Cumulative Flow Diagram, you can determine when items are going to get completed, and the longer the time that data was gathered over, the more reliable your predictions.
 Imagine being able to estimate project completion, using several months of data gathered automatically by Kanban software - your chances of success greatly increase, with hardly any analytical work needing to be done on your part!